 This guide is intended to assist the session chair in the planning, organizing, and conducting of such sessions.

 Prior to the Meeting

-The chair and the organizer of a panel session or a Special Technical Session are very often the same individual.
+The chair and the organizer of a panel session are very often the same individual.
 You, as this person, will lay the foundation for the success of the session during the planning part of the process.
 These sessions need to be planned well in advance to be successful.
 In planning the session you need, as a minimum, to do the following:

 - Define a scope for the session so that the objectives for the session are clear and the session can be focused on meaningful information dissemination or exchange.

 - Submit the necessary information in the appropriate time frame to the organizers of the conference/meeting so that the event can be included in the meeting program.
 (See Part 3 of the Author’s Kit for details.)

 - Select and obtain commitments from the participants in the session to support the published dates for finalization of technical sessions.

 - Prepare a schedule for the session that will allow for sufficient discussion involving the audience as well as for needed breaks.